apolloconfig/apollo/docs/en/usage/java-sdk-user-guide.md

 The interface is `com.ctrip.framework.apollo.spi.ConfigServiceLoadBalancerClient`.

-The Input is multiple ConfigServices returned by meta server, and the output is a ConfigService.
+The Input is multiple ConfigServices returned by meta server, and the output is a ConfigService selected.

 The default service provider is `com.ctrip.framework.apollo.spi.RandomConfigServiceLoadBalancerClient`，use random strategy which choose one ConfigService from multiple ConfigServices.